jxsvoboda/sycek/README.md

 Syc
 ---
 NOTE: This is a work in progress.
-Only a subset of C is implemented.
+Some C language features are not implemented yet.

 `syc` is meant to work as a compiler, lint-like tool and static checker.
 Currently it can compile a subset of C for the Sinclair ZX Spectrum